drowolath/flask-ldap-auth/README.md

 This means that, we provided the application  _flask_ldap.token_ under the uri `/auth` .

-The fact is that `auth_ldap_required` awaits a token for Basic HTTP Authentication.
+The fact is that `login_required` awaits a token for Basic HTTP Authentication.
 In other words, instead of passing (username, password) when authenticating you must pass (token,) .

 That token is then verified (using the SECRET_KEY you've set in your app's config).